 Components leading to the seasonally adjusted monthly unemployment rate

-The unemployment rate for March 2023 stood at 2.9 per cent, declining by 0.1 percentage points from the same month last year and from the previous month (Table 1).
-In fact, the unemployment rate series remained stable at around 3 per cent over the past year.
+The unemployment rate for October 2023 stood at 2.5 per cent, unchanged from the previous month, but decreasing by 0.3 percentage points from the same month last year (Table 1).

-During March 2023, the number of unemployed persons was 8,937, with the males and 25 to 74 age group being the major contributors to the overall level of unemployment.
-The seasonally adjusted number of unemployed youths amounted to 2,635, whereas those aged between 25 and 74 years stood at 6,302 (Table 2).
+During October 2023, the number of unemployed persons was 7,613, with the 25 to 74 age group being the major contributor to the overall level of unemployment.
+The seasonally adjusted number of unemployed youths amounted to 2,007, whereas the number of unemployed individuals aged between 25 and 74 years stood at 5,606 (Table 2).

 No Data Found

-For March 2023, the unemployment rate for males stood at 3.0 per cent, decreasing by 0.1 percentage points when compared with the previous month.
-The rate for females stood at 2.8 per cent, dropping by 0.1 percentage points from February 2023 (Table 1).
+For October 2023, the unemployment rate for males stood at 2.4 per cent, decreasing by 0.1 percentage points when compared with the previous month.
+Meanwhile, the rate for females stood at 2.6 per cent, at par with September 2023 (Table 1).